dmbarbour/glas/docs/GlasObject.md

 However, direct representation of lists is inefficient for many use-cases.
 Thus, glas runtimes support specialized representations for lists: binaries, arrays, and [finger-tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
 To protect performance, Glas Object also offers specialized list nodes:

 * *array* - header (0x0A) . (length - 1) . (array of offsets); represents a list of values of given length.
 Offsets are varnats, denormalized to the same width, all relative to the very last offset in the array.
 Width of offsets in the array is determined by looking at the first varnat.
 * *binary* - header (0x0B) . (length - 1) . (bytes); represents a list of bytes.
-Each byte represents a small positive integer, 0..255.
+Each byte represents a small, non-negative integer, 0..255.
 * *concat* - header (0x0C) . (offset to right value) . (left list); represents logical concatenation, substituting left list terminal with given right value (usually another list).
 * *drop* and *take* - see *Accessors*, support sharing slices of a list

-See *Encoding Finger Tree Ropes* for a pattern to leverage concat effectively.
+See *Encoding Finger-Tree Ropes* for a pattern to leverage concat effectively.
 Of course, the system is free to convert ropes into larger arrays or binaries if it doesn't need fine-grained structure sharing of list fragments within or between globs.

 ### External References